poornima-sivanand/openshift-quota-rec/README.md

 4. Users are currently requesting very little CPU and using the limits to run their application which could mean they wouldn't be charged for what they use and will be burning out resources in the cluster which is a way of misusing our investment.

+5. The patterns currently being used would be copied into public cloud and this would become an issue.

 ## Questions for Problem Statements

 1. What are the correct T shirt sizes required to optimally use resources and save costs?